cuuupid/subtle-asian-dating-generator/README.md

 Take your JSON file and **put it in** this folder.
 I have a scrape in the git history but twas deleted from master because of legal reasons.

+## Running the Web Server

+It's a PITA to run on Heroku but Sanic is great for quickly developing this sort of thing so you'll need to grab Sanic and Sanic CORS `pip install sanic sanic-cors` and you'll be set.
+Just `python index.py` and your app is live at [`http://localhost:6969/index.html`](http://localhost:6969/index.html)!

 ## Markov Chain

 We use `markovify` for the Markov Chain.
 Whip up your Jupyter Notebook using `jupyter notebook` and open up `SAD Markov.ipynb`.
 Run all the cells.
 This part might take a couple minutes if you're using a potato, so this is where the boba comes in handy.